SarahCiscoFrance/CamSwitcher/README.md

   <img src="https://raw.githubusercontent.com/SarahCiscoFrance/CamSwitcher/main/pictures/Preset.png" width="600">
 </p>

-> Note: Remember that each camera must have a default preset.
+> Note: Remember that each camera must have a default preset (unless you set `useDefaultPreset` to false).
 So here we can create 2 more presets which we use as default position.

 **Considering the context, the content of the lists must be as follows:**